SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 ## What are the kinds of problems we see in the nature? (iteration, recursion, backtracking)

 ### Iteration:
-- Basic water cycle is best example for iteration as it's explaination goes this way:<br>Water is evaporated from oceans, rivers, lakes, soil, etc. converting to vapour form.<br>Water vapour in atmosphere is cooled and condensed which then forms clouds.<br>
+- Basic water cycle is best example for iteration as it's explaination goes this way:<br>Water is evaporated from oceans, rivers, lakes, soil, etc. converting to vapour form.
+Water vapour in atmosphere is cooled and condensed which then forms clouds.
+Water droplets in clouds combine and become heavy enough to fall back to Earth as rain, snow, sleet, or hail.
+Precipitation that falls on land can flow over the surface as runoff, eventually reaching rivers and lakes.
+A portion of the precipitation seeps into the ground, replenishing groundwater.Plants absorb water from the ground and release it into the atmosphere through transpiration.<br>This cycle continues to the infinite time showing the perfect example for iteration.

 ### Recursion:
 - A branch of a tree trunk divides into two branches.
 Each of the branch is divided into sub-branches, and each sub-branch divides into nodes each node gives rise to leaves.
 This is how nature shows how recursion works.